Top 5 Must-See Urban Exploration Sites in the Province of Hainaut

 • Infrastructure: Hospital buildings, treatment rooms, and dormitories.

-• State of Disrepair: Moderate, with parts of the site still relatively well preserved.
+• State of disrepair: Moderate, with parts of the site still relatively well preserved.

 • Access: Moderate, but some areas may be difficult to access due to the condition of the buildings.